CliffBakalian/Fog/README.md

 Run the configure command and automated setup will begin.
 There are two modes you can fun Fog in: secure mode or trusted mode.

   Secure Mode -You enter your username or password
                or both each time you send or recieve a file

   Trusted Mode -No user authentication is needed
                 after first time setup.

 The configure script will ask for the following information Domain or IP address of server path to ssh key (can leave blank if NA)

-If using trusted mode, the following will aslo be prompted password for ssh key (can be left blank if NA)
+If using trusted mode, the following will aslo be prompted password for ssh key (can be left blank if NA) (Warning, will be stored in plaintext)
   Username: username for the user on server